List of Regular Show characters: The F. E. (Chuck)

 Chuck "the F. E." (Iron Stomach) (voiced by Roger Craig Smith) was the main antagonist in "Weekend at Benson's".
 He is Audrey's ex-boyfriend and the creator of the Mississippi Queen, a spicy cocktail drink, which he made Benson drink.

 Geese

 The Geese (voiced by Fred Tatasciore and Steven Blum) are the villains in "A Bunch of Full Grown Geese".
 After Mordecai and Rigby unsuccessfully try to get rid of them, they call the baby ducks to help them and they fight in their giant forms.
 Mordecai, Rigby, and the baby ducks successfully defeat the geese, who swear revenge before their destruction.
-They return in "Brilliant Century Duck Special" (apparently revived somehow) where they are hired by businessmen to destroy the park for a toy company.
+They return in "Brilliant Century Duck Crisis Special" (apparently revived somehow) where they are hired by businessmen to destroy the park for a toy company.
 The park gang and baby ducks engage them in a space battle.
 Despite help from their allies, the geese overpower them, but when they learn they are assigned to play as the bad guys (which they did not like), they turn on their bosses and help the park gang defeat the businessmen.
 Afterwards, the baby ducks and geese formed a truce.